Introduction into Manticore Search full-text operators

 select * from testrt where match('Samsung PARAGRAPH Galaxy');

-If we add PARAGRAPH only the document with the search terms found in a single tag.
+If we add PARAGRAPH only the document with the search terms found in a single tag will be matched.

 A more general operator is ZONE and it's variant ZONESPAN.
-A zone is text contained between a HTML or XML tag.
-The tags to be considered for zones needs to be declared in 'index_zones' setting, like 'index_zones = h*, th, title'.
+A zone is text contained between an HTML or XML tag.
+The tags to be considered for zones need to be declared in index_zones setting, like 'index_zones = h*, th, title'.
 For example:

 select * from testrt where match('hello world');